ROH Aftershock Tour: Baltimore (7/8/2016)- Baltimore, MD

 The commentary, on the other hand, was very frustrating.
 Alex Shelley joined Kevin Kelly and Matt Taven on commentary for this match, and he and Taven bickered way too much.
 After a few minutes of talking about how great both of these young prospects are and how they’re the future and all that, Kevin Kelly just randomly shifts to asking Alex Shelley about the finish of the tag title match at Best in the World.
 Know your audience!
 There is no one who is buying his VOD from the ROH website that needs a recap of or commentary on the finish of a tag title match from your most recent PPV.
 If you want to have Shelley talk about it, then let him and Sabin cut a backstage promo where it can get the full attention it deserves and also not rob this match of the full attention that it deserves.
 This is one of the most common criticisms of WWE’s much-reviled announcing style, so why would you copy it, especially on a show where you know that pretty much the entire audience for will be fans who are already well-invested in the product and thus don’t need you to be hyping other things up during the matches?

-Kelly and Taven were also quite frustrating outside of their interactions with Shelley as well.
-When Jay White came out, Taven asked “do you know what I think of him?”
-Then made a farting sound and added “and a wet one, too.”
-Kevin Kelly was very upset by this, telling Taven.
-“Come on!
+Kelly and Taven were quite frustrating outside of their interactions with Shelley as well.
+When Jay White came out, Taven asked “do you know what I think of him?” then made a farting sound and added “and a wet one, too.”
+Kevin Kelly was very upset by this, telling Taven, “Come on!
 You can’t say that!” as if there were some sort of broadcasting standards that he was violating by making this slightly lewd noise.
 Never mind the fact that this show isn’t being broadcast… even if it was, the FCC doesn’t fine people for talking about or imitating fart sounds.
 Kevin comes across like a giant dork who still thinks it’s the 1970’s and that he should talk about people getting fined for saying “dirty” words that are no worse than what most people hear on TV every day and get upset at any level of trash talk about a wrestler, even the most simple, childish bullsh*t.
 When he scolded Taven “don’t wish injury on another athlete!
 You know better!” he came off like the volunteer coach of a town rec. department soccer league for third graders.
 He is by far the most uncool announcer in wrestling, and that includes both Byron Saxton and Matt Striker.

 Taven, for his part, is usually pretty funny, but he needs to learn when to turn it off.
 He can make fun of guys like War Machine or the Briscoes or Bullet Club (especially if his jabs at Cole lead to an angle between the two, which does seem like what they’re planning) because they’re already well established.
 What he shouldn’t be doing is dragging the announcers into a discussion about his role in Ghostbusters when Lio Rush and Jay White are trying to have a match specifically designed to showcase both guys.